open5gs/open5gs/docs/_docs/tutorial/03-VoLTE-dockerized.md

 ![RST at port 5060](https://raw.githubusercontent.com/miaoski/docker_open5gs/gh-pages/screenshots/RST-5060.png)

-If your cellphone stuck on ipsec (like mine), the PCAP looks like the one below.
-However, it means almost every function in the system works (only RTPEngine and FHoSS are not tested.)
+If there is an NAT between PGW and P-CSCF, IPsec-NAT would not work, and the PCAP looks like the one below.
+N.B. that you need to run P-CSCF as root, in order to add xfrm state and policy.

 ![401 Unauthorized](https://raw.githubusercontent.com/miaoski/docker_open5gs/gh-pages/screenshots/401-unauthorized.png)